-Starting such a journey is never easy and you must remember this is not a crash diet, it is a lifestyle.
-Don’t panic and think you have to do it all at once as this will most likely overwhelm you.
-You may also find yourself giving up because crash diet are not sustainable.
+Starting a journey with fitness goals is never easy, and you must remember this is not a crash diet; it is a lifestyle.
+Don’t panic and think you have to do it all at once, as this will most likely overwhelm you.
+You may also find yourself giving up because crash diets are not sustainable.

-The best approach is to make simple changes to your daily habits and over time, you will notice all your bad habits have turned into good habits.
+The best approach is to make simple changes to your daily habits, and over time, you will notice all your bad habits have turned into good ones.

 Here are 15 fitness goals to help you on your journey:

 W.H.
 Auden said it best when he said,

 “Thousands have lived without love, not one without water.”

 With any diet, the most important thing to remember is to stay hydrated.
 Drinking water will support your body with digestion, transporting nutrients to your bones and muscles, and even improving cognitive function.

 Ideally, you want to drink about half your body weight in ounces per day, i.e. if you weight 150 pounds, you should drink 75 ounces of water a day.

 2. Add Some Lemon and Apple Cider Vinegar to Your Water